yangfei4/clean-pvnet/README.md

 The training parameters can be found in [project_structure.md](project_structure.md).

 1. Create a synthetic dataset with mask and pose annotation using Blenderproc2.
+See generation pipeline [here](https://github.com/yangfei4/BlenderProc2_Cobot?tab=readme-ov-file#sythetic-data-generation-for-pvnet).
 2. Organize the dataset as the following structure:
     ```
     ├── /path/to/dataset
     │   ├── model.ply
-    │   ├── camera.txt
-    │   ├── diameter.txt  // the object diameter, whose unit is meter
     │   ├── rgb/
     │   │   ├── 0.jpg
     │   │   ├── ...